tiss-co/manifests/README.md

 ## Git Branches
 Please follow these rules:
 * create a branch for every feature
-* send PR to @jigsaw373 for confirmation
+* send PR to your lead for confirmation

 ### Naming convention
 ![Convention](https://miro.medium.com/max/640/1*bmeCQ9RKVpuLAqZHiVocxg.webp)